MENU

 • Who files: ALL statewide candidates & statewide Elected Officials, statewide political action committees, statewide political parties and statewide *ballot question committees.

-• Deadline: Fifteen days prior to the primary election.
+• Deadline: Fifteen (15) days before the Primary Election.

-• Deadline: Fifteen days prior to the general election.
+• Deadline: Fifteen (15) days before the General Election.

 • Deadline: The last Friday in January each year.